 Writing hacks for starting

-books of hacks, writing hacks are clever little actions that give you leverage and put the dynamics in your favor.
+In the grand tradition of lists and books of hacks, writing hacks are clever little actions that give you leverage and put the dynamics in your favor.
 Here in part 1 it’s all about how to start.

 Start with a word.
 The first goal is to get one word on the page.
 It can be any word, but you have to choose it, and put it down.
-I’m partial to the ridiculous[ 1], so for me it’s often Papaya, Pomegranate or Throat-warbler-man-grove (If you’re thinking that’s not a word, go back two paragraphs).
+I’m partial to the ridiculous, so for me it’s often Papaya, Pomegranate or Throat-warbler-man-grove (If you’re thinking that’s not a word, go back two paragraphs).
 If one word was easy, go for two.
 Still feeling lucky?
 Go for a small sentence.
 It doesn’t matter what the words are, but get them down.
 Write the lyrics to the song on the radio, the names of people you’ve slept with, your favorite Dr. Seuss lines, it just doesn’t matter.
 Once all the magic muscles in your little fingers get going, you’ll soon find yourself, in between rounds of one fish blue fish, writing some intelligent things.
-If it peters out, repeat.
+If your energy fades, repeat.
 Return to the unit of writing anyone can do, and build up again.

 Have a conversation.
 Since you can’t get “converse with a friend” block, call up your buddy and talk.
 Get their opinions on whatever you’re writing, or throw them a bit of yours.
 Take notes about the conversation.
 Guess what?
 You’ve started writing.
 Friends are too busy?
 Go to a café or bar.
 I’ve found that if you tell bartenders you’re a writer, after they stop laughing, they’ll happily chat and occasionally give you free drinks.
 In a pinch, or if you’re a loner, talk with your dog.
 No dog?
 Create an imaginary friend (or three).
 Perhaps I’m insane, but I talk to myself all the time, and sometimes I even like the answers.
 If you know a writer friend, be writer buddies, available by phone to help each other get started.

 Read something you hate.
 Opinions come easy to me, but some days I’m as indifferent as the wind.
-To get started I’ll read things that I can’t stand, express opinions in violent opposition to mine[ ] and, when pressed, are written so poorly my eyes burn straight through the pages.
+To get started I’ll read things that I can’t stand, express opinions in violent opposition to mine and, when pressed, are written so poorly my eyes burn straight through the pages.
 A paragraph of outstanding tripe is intellectual smelling salts.
-It puts me on my feet, sticking and jabbing like 2 Muhammad Ali, raving and ranting on the page.
+It puts me on my feet, sticking and jabbing like Muhammad Ali, raving and ranting on the page.
 I can rarely use those first rant-laden riffs, but it puts me in the ring.
 Sometimes its love you need, so go to your masters: Emerson, Fitzgerald, Orwell, King, get your nose into whoever’s writing get you jazzed.
-Writers often write about writing[ ], a trick few arts can follow; so 3 reflective motivation from writers is easy to find.
+Writers often write about writing, a trick few arts can follow; so reflective motivation from writers is easy to find.